wacncontent/CustomizeTool/addCommentOutput/articles/search/search-faceted-navigation.md

 In a facet query, you can set count to a value.
 The default is 10, but you can set it higher or lower.
 Setting `count:12` gets the top 12 matches in facet results by document count.

 - "`@odata.count`"<br/>
 In the query response, this value indicates the number of matching items in the search results.
-On average, it’s larger than the sum of all facet results combined, due to the presence of items that match the search term, but have no facet value matches.
+On average, <!-- deleted by customization it's --><!-- keep by customization: begin --> it’s <!-- keep by customization: end --> larger than the sum of all facet results combined, due to the presence of items that match the search term, but have no facet value matches.

 **Levels in faceted navigation**

 As noted, there is no direct support for nesting facets in a hierarchy.
 Out of the box, faceted navigation only supports one level of filters.
 However, workarounds do exist.
 You can encode a hierarchical facet structure in a `Collection(Edm.String)` with one entry point per hierarchy.
-Implementing this workaround is beyond the scope of this article, but you can read about collections in [OData by Example](http://msdn.microsoft.com/library/ff478141.aspx).
+Implementing this workaround is beyond the scope of this article, but you can read about collections in [OData by <!-- deleted by customization Example](http://msdn.microsoft.com/zh-cn/library/ff478141.aspx) --><!-- keep by customization: begin --> Example](http://msdn.microsoft.com/library/ff478141.aspx) <!-- keep by customization: end -->.

 **Validate fields**